dsuryd/dotNetify/DevApp.ViewModels/Docs/GetStarted.md

 dotnet watch run
 ```

-#### New ASP.NET Core
+You can also perform the step-by-step instructions given in the _Overview_ to create a new project from scratch with either WebPack or script tag.

-Refer to the step-by-step instructions given in the _Overview_ to create a new project from scratch with either WebPack or script tag.
+#### NuGet Packages

-##### NuGet
+There are three published NuGet packages:

-There are two published NuGet packages:
+- __DotNetify.SignalR__: The essential library for your `ASP.NET Core` web project.
-- __DotNetify.SignalR__: The essential library for your ASP.NET Core web project.
+- __DotNetify.SignalR.Owin__: The essential library for your `ASP.NET Framework` web project.
 - __DotNetify.Core__: core .NET Standard library; only for C# class libraries where you plan to group your view models.

-#### Startup Configuration
+#### ASP.NET Core Startup

 The following are required in the _Startup.cs_:
 ```csharp